What is an offset mortgage?

 If you have a mortgage worth £150,000, and have £20,000 in a savings account, then with those savings offset against the mortgage value, you’d only be paying interest on the £130,000 difference.

-So by offsetting your lump sum savings against your mortgage and making regular deposits into the account, you could save yourself thousands of pounds in interest throughout the course of your mortgage.
+So by offsetting your lump sum savings against your mortgage and making regular deposits into the account, you could save thousands of pounds in interest throughout the course of your mortgage.

 Should I take out an offset mortgage?

-There are various offset mortgage calculators available online that you can use to work out exactly how much you’d save, but by talking to a mortgage specialist financial advisor you’ll be able to work out whether or not it’s the right move for you.
+There are various offset mortgage calculators available online that you can use to work out exactly how much you’d save, but by talking to a mortgage specialist or financial advisor you’ll be able to work out whether or not it’s the right move for you.
 It all depends on the size of your savings and how much you’re regularly depositing, as well as of course on the size of the mortgage to begin with.

 Compare offset mortgage plans online